AqeelJar/Android-Arduino_Face_Detection_Robot/README.md

 ## Problem Description
 Human-robot interaction is crucial in many computer vision applications, such as activity identification, automobile safety, smart home security applications, and surveillance.
 A robot's job is to be an efficient assistant to aid humans with their tasks.
 The robot must be proficient in communicating with and interacting with people.
 In this situation, the main requirement for the vision system in this type of robot is a human face-tracking system.
 Robotic human-robot interaction can be improved via face detection.
 Detecting and tracking humans automatically using a sensor or algorithm is a difficult problem due to the wide variety of positions, and system complexity.
 It is, ultimately, a detailed optimisation problem.

 Therefore, a low-cost, user-friendly, and real-time autonomous human tracking robot using an Android mobile was put into action.
 The human tracking is done by a face detection Simulink model on the Android device while the real-time control is done by an Arduino Uno Controller.
-The face detection model was designed using the Computer Vision Toolbox and Deep Learning Toolbox on Simulink.
-The hardware support packages are used to interface and deploy the Android and Arduino devices with Simulink models.
+The face detection model was designed using the Computer Vision Toolbox on Simulink.
+The hardware support packages are used to interface and deploy the Android and Arduino devices with the Simulink models.
 The different types of connection available between the Android device and Arduino Uno controller were also taken into consideration.
 The Android device was able to run the face detection algorithm and send the required information to the Arduino Controller to control the movements of the robot to achieve a predefined distance between the robot and the human.
-Therefore, a deep learning-based face detection and tracking Robot was developed.
+Therefore, a machine learning-based face detection and tracking Robot was developed.

 # Project details